 RTX Global Illumination (RTXGI)

 NVIDIA RTX™ Global Illumination is an SDK that leverages GPU-powered ray tracing to create real-time, fully dynamic global illumination with infinite bounce lighting and soft-shadow occlusion.
+(Only available in Unreal Engine 5.0 and 4.27).

 Download the RTXGI Plugin